INTRODUCTION

 The mediums often quarreled with each other, for every day it so happened that the same spirit appeared in ten different offices at the same time, much to the great temptation of those who watched and listened to this industry's supernatural branch.
 Litigants from the Believers in Something quarter now and then appeared to the mediums and started quarrels with them, in which the souls of the dead also took part.

 The enclosed street of the mediums opened onto a platform paved with pink marble.
 On this site stood a temple dedicated to Man.
 In Heliopolis, there were a great many people who considered themselves gods, but only a few of them dared to publicly accept the sacrifices and adoration from sycophantic priests in this temple behind the street of the mediums.
 The crypt of the suicides was located on the south side of the temple.
-Here, in long rows of gray marble slabs, the bodies of those who had withdrawn from life were temporarily laid.
+Here, in long rows of gray marble slabs, the bodies of those who withdrew from life were temporarily laid.
 The priests in the temple of Man injected a special poison of non-existence into the blood of these suicides; sleep did not come immediately, but after two or three weeks, and sometimes even after a month.
 During this interval, the suicide slowly turned into a corpse; their sight and hearing weakened, their sensitivity to pain became dull; a complete petrification of the body came before the end of their spiritual life.
-In the crypt of suicides, there were always numerous corpses, in whose open eyes consciousness shone like a ray of sunset in a dark stretch of water.
+In the crypt of suicides, there were always numerous corpses, in whose open eyes consciousness shone like a ray of sunset on a dark stretch of water.
 They most frequently died for ten years, but there were also those who wanted to wake up in a hundred years - the limit of the poison of non-existence.
 After their resurrection, the suicides lived as long as they would have lived if they hadn't suspended their lives.

 The government sent officials to the future decades very frequently, just as it sent them on various assignments to the outskirts of the nation; such officials received all their assigned tasks, daily allowances and runs.
 Each ministry had its own special crypt, where, important and motionless, tens and hundreds of people lay, clutching briefcases stuffed with papers and packages in their yellow petrified hands, which they had to present upon their resurrection.
 Sometimes the papers contained instructions concerning criminals who managed to take the poison of non-existence and were placed in a special department of the central prison.
 It so happened that no one knew when some important criminal would wake up, and then two or three officials were sent in for him, equipped with the broadest powers.
 During the trial of the famous Ketman, who bribed the entire parliament, the defendant went into sleep for 80 years on the eve of the announcement of the verdict.
 In view of the exceptional importance of the case, judges, defense lawyers and a prosecutor were sent after the accused.
-They all lay side by side in a side corridor in the Palace of Justice, and, since it was rather crowded there, Ketman himself was placed under the Prosecutor General, and all paperwork was heaped on top.
+They all lay side by side in a side corridor in the Palace of Justice, and, since it was rather crowded in there, Ketman himself was placed under the Prosecutor General, and all the paperwork was heaped on top.

 In the Temple of Man, only the bodies of those suicides who could pay a rather large sum for their place were kept.
 The priests earned a decent side income by showing the corpses to visitors and telling incredible stories about the dead.
 One very respectable philanthropist, who wished to go into non-existence for a hundred years in order to see what would become of the charitable institutions he founded, was defamed by the servants of the temple to such an extent that the name of the deceased became a common term for all swindlers and rogues.